I Want to Have a Safer and Healthier Workplace What safe and healthful work practices are required?

 Face Coverings

-Employees may request face coverings from their employer.
-It is illegal for employers to retaliate against workers for using or requesting a face covering.
+• It is illegal for employers to retaliate against any worker for using face coverings.

 Indoor Airflow and Filtration